Several commands allow you to check job status, monitor execution, collect performance statistics or even delete your job, if necessary.

 - Your job is requesting incompatible or nonexistent resources and can never run.

-Priority is a complicated function of many factors, including the processor count and walltime requested, the length of time the job has been waiting, and how much other computing has been done by the user and their group over the last several days.
+Priority is a complicated function of many factors, including the processor count and walltime requested, the length of time the job has been waiting and more.

 During each scheduling iteration, the scheduler will identify the highest priority job that cannot currently be run and find a time in the future to reserve for it.
 Once that is done, the scheduler will then try to backfill as many lower priority jobs as it can without affecting the highest priority job's start time.
 This keeps the overall utilization of the system high while still allowing reasonable turnaround time for high priority jobs.
 Short jobs and jobs requesting few resources are the easiest to backfill.